sumit3047/workshop2023/README.md

-# iLab247 - the next generation learning environment
+# next generation learning environment

 ## Introduction

-Welcome to iLab247.  iLab247 provides guidance on two major things:
+Welcome to sumit3047.  it provides guidance on two major things:

 1. Code repos for learning topics
 2. Tech stacks for Learning & Development